 Along with the popular oysters farmed off the coast of Miyagi, the Sanriku Coast is one of the largest oyster cultivation areas in Japan.
 The area’s topographical advantages of its ria coastline and surrounding mountains promote naturally mineral-rich water giving rise to fine quality oysters.
 The region’s relatively small oysters have an incredibly rich and creamy flavour and are in season from October to March.

 Sea urchin is a popular summer ingredient in the regions along the Sanriku coast.
-Fresh sea urchin has a rich sweetness and refreshing flavours of the ocean.
-In addition to the nationally popular Uni-don (a bowl of rice topped with fresh sea urchins), a variety of fresh sea urchin dishes are available along the Sanriku coast including cured, grilled and steamed.
-Be sure to savour the local specialties such as Ichigoni, a delicate soup made with fresh sea urchins and abalones available in the surrounding area of Hachinohe city in Aomori and Kuji city in Iwate!
+Fresh sea urchin has a rich sweetness and the refreshing flavours of the ocean.
+In addition to the nationally popular Uni-don (a bowl of rice topped with fresh sea urchin), a variety of dishes are available along the Sanriku coast including cured, grilled and steamed sea urchin.
+Be sure to savour the local specialties such as Ichigoni, a delicate soup made with fresh sea urchin and abalone available in and around Hachinohe city in Aomori and Kuji city in Iwate!